Tesla matrix LED headlights: flicker, dead pixels, burnt segments — repair vs replace (2026)

 Summary

-Matrix LED headlights came to Tesla Refresh S/X from the 2021/2022 model year (first deliveries), later — on M3 Highland (from late 2023) and Y Juniper (from 2025).
+Matrix LED headlights came to the Tesla Model S Refresh from late February 2022 (Refresh S built 06.2021–02.2022 still had regular LEDs), to the Model X Refresh — from June 2023, later — on M3 Highland (from late 2023) and Y Juniper (from 2025).
 Each headlight contains dozens of small controllable pixels that are programmatically "dimmed" where an oncoming vehicle is.
 There are three types of problems: software bugs (flicker, strobe, segments going dark), hardware failures (driver chip burnout, full matrix failure) and lack of adaptive functions in the US until 2024 (the headlights are there but "inactive" due to NHTSA).

 Symptoms